Jeweler loses 40-year-old engagement ring, wedding band during routine inspection

 "These rings are special rings.
 Forty years!
 My diamond ring was from years, years, so I'm just really, I'm emotional and I'm having a problem behind it."

 Bell along with her husband are loyal customers of Kay Jewelers.
-Her husband bought her engagement ring 40 years go from Kay's and bought several more through the years including her 25th Anniversary ring.
+Her husband bought her engagement ring 40 years go from Kay Jewelers and bought several more through the years including her 25th anniversary ring.

-To make sure the rings are covered under Kay's warranty, she takes the rings to the jewelers for inspection.
-During the most recent inspection, according to the paperwork from Kay's all of her rings were sent off for inspection.
-When she went back to the jeweler to pick the rings up she couldn't believe what an employee told her.
+To make sure the rings are covered under Kay Jewelers warranty, she took the rings to the jewelers for inspection.
+During the most recent inspection, according to the paperwork from Kay Jewelers, all of her rings needed repairs or to be cleaned and polished, so she left her rings with Kay Jewelers.
+When she went back to the jeweler to pick the rings up, she couldn't believe what an employee told her.

 "'Didn't the manager call you and tell you the jewelry was missing or lost,'" Bell recalled.